 Here, the managers are likely to invest in index funds that have low yet steady returns.
-This kind of funds are profitable in the long run and they also align with fluctuating market trends.
+These kinds of funds are profitable in the long run and they also align with fluctuating market trends.

 Discretionary Portfolio Management

-In this case, the portfolio managers have the freedom of taking decisions and choosing the right strategy on the investor’s behalf.
+In this case, the portfolio managers have the freedom to take decisions and to choose the right strategy on the investor’s behalf.

 Non-discretionary Portfolio Management